The Intrinsic Normal Cone For Artin Stacks: The normal cone of a morphism of Artin stacks

 Recall that if $U \hookrightarrow V$ is a closed embedding of schemes with ideal sheaf $I$, then the \emph{normal cone} $\Ccat_{U} V := \spec_{U}(\bigoplus I^{k} / I^{k+1})$ is the relative spectrum of the associated graded $\mathcal{O}_{V}$-algebra.
 The construction of the normal cone is fundamental in intersection theory \cite{fulton2013intersection}.

-\begin{Notation} We will use the symbol $\Ccat$ to denote the normal cone of a morphism, rather than the plain letter $C$, which we reserve for the abelian cone associated to a quasi-coherent sheaf introduced in \textbf{Definition \ref{Definition:abelian_cone_associated_to_a_qcoh_sheaf}}.
+\begin{Notation} We will use the symbol $\Ccat$ to denote the normal cone of a morphism, rather than $\mathbb{V}$, which we reserve for the abelian cone associated to a quasi-coherent sheaf introduced in \cref{Definition:abelian_cone_associated_to_a_qcoh_sheaf}.
 The normal cone is usually not abelian. \end{Notation}

 The normal cone is intimately related to the normal sheaf discussed in the previous chapter; the graded algebra $\bigoplus I^{k} / I^{k+1}$ is generated in degree $1$, and it follows that there is a canonical closed embedding $\Ccat_{U} V \hookrightarrow \Ncat_{U} V$ into the normal sheaf.
 If $U \hookrightarrow V$ is regular, this embedding is an isomorphism, and so one can consider the normal cone as a measure of non-smoothness.